 - Humor: as measured by a fluid perspective that takes the work more seriously than ourselves

-To the best of his knowledge, Dr. Cohn is the only practicing general surgeon/MBA in the US who speaks, consults, writes, and teaches about physician-hospital relations.
+Dr. Cohn is a general surgeon/MBA who speaks, consults, writes, and teaches about physician-hospital relations.
 He has facilitated improvement efforts at community hospitals in the Yale, Banner Colorado, Santa Barbara Cottage, and Sutter Sacramento Health systems.
 He is also on the teaching faculty of the American College of Healthcare Executives, Estes Park Institute, Healthcare Roundtable, Governance Institute, and New England College.

 Dr. Cohn obtained the M.D. degree from Columbia College of Physicians and Surgeons Medical School, completed residency at the Harvard-Deaconess Surgical Service, and performed fellowships in endocrine and oncologic surgery at the Karolinska Hospital and at Memorial Sloan-Kettering Cancer Center, respectively.
 He was Assistant Professor of Surgery at SUNY Health Science Center at Brooklyn and later moved to Dartmouth-Hitchcock Medical Center as Associate Professor of Surgery and Chief of Surgical Oncology at the VA Hospital at White River Junction.